yohasebe/monadic-chat/docs/overview.md

 **Monadic Chat** is a highly configurable web application framework for creating and using intelligent chatbots, leveraging the power of OpenAI's Chat and Whisper APIs and the Ruby programming language.

+⚠️  **Important Notice**

+This software is currently under active development and is subject to frequent changes.
+Some features may still be unstable at this moment.
+Please exercise caution when using it.

+📢 **Call for Contributions**

+I welcome contributions that can help refine this software, such as code improvements, adding tests, and documentation.
+Your support would be greatly appreciated.

 ## Features

 ### Basic Structure